 The trio stayed together for a total of twelve years, before Mother Askani died and Scott and Jean’s time spanning psyches traveled back to the time and place they had left, shortly after leaving for their honeymoon in the present.
 While almost no time had passed in the real world, Scott and Jean felt blessed to be able to spend the formative years of Nathan’s life with him, not only preparing him for his future, but also defeating the tyrant Apocalypse.
 However, this all leaves the question of what happened to the cloned baby Nathan.

-While the real Nathan was cared for by Slym & Redd, the clone did not have as easy of an upbringing.
+While the real Nathan was cared for by Slym & Redd, the clone did not have the same loving upbringing.
 He was kidnapped shortly after his creation by Apocalypse, who believed him to be the real Nathan who had survived the TO virus by himself.
 He raised him under his wing, named him Stryfe, and prepared him as the heir of Apocalypse.
 What Stryfe didn’t know was Apocalypse was preparing him as a vessel that Apocalypse would one day inhabit as his eternal body wore out.
 Stryfe was raised hard, and tested constantly, developing a sadistic personality and a hate for Apocalypse.
-Eventually Nathan, Slym & Redd crossed paths with Stryfe, and later Apocalypse, revealing the truth and changing the direction of Stryfe’s rage.
+Eventually Nathan, Slym and Redd crossed paths with Stryfe, and later Apocalypse, revealing the truth and changing the direction of Stryfe’s rage.

 As Nathan matured, he fell in with the Askani Sisterhood (the same group responsible for bringing him into the future), and studied the teachings of the Askani under his mentor, Blaquesmith.
 He would become known as the Askani’Son, and was considered by the Sisterhood as the Chosen One.
 He continued his fight against the followers of Apocalypse, as well as his clone, Stryfe.
 He would continue to learn how to better control his powers of telepathy and telekinesis, while forging himself into a warrior of great renown.